officelifehq/officelife/docs/introduction.md

 - Her manager and her team are informed that she wants to take a break.
 - That's it.
 No rejecting/approving processes.
 Going on holidays shouldn't be granted by an employer - it’s a legal right.

-The only information that we need to know in advance are
+For the paid time offs feature to work, we need to know a few pieces of information, that you can edit for each year in the system:
-* the amount of days employees are supposed to work at a given year.
-This is useful so we can calculate how many holidays employees gain each day by working for the company, based on the number of holidays the employer gives each year.
+* how many days are considered working days each year.
+This is used to calculate how many holidays employees gain each day by working for the company, based on the number of holidays the employer gives each year.
+This will be also used to know which days should be taken into account when an employee wants to take a day off.
+For each year, you can edit the calendar and click on a day to mark it off.
+It’s up to your company to decide which days are considered off, and as it depends on your country, only weekends are considered off by default.
+* the default number of allowed sick days and the default number of Personal Time Off days.
+Every new employee that you create in your system will have those default values applied to her profile.
+However, changing those two settings will not be applied to existing employees.

 #### Note on unlimited vacation policies